-If you have decided to build cages for your guinea fowls, then it may be a bit expensive.
+If you have decided to build cages for your guinea fowl, then it may be a bit expensive.
 However, if you are going to build small cages, then the cost of construction will not be high.
 Make sure that your guinea fowl farm is clean and safe so that your birds can grow well.

 Diseases & Health issues

-You need to keep your guinea fowls healthy.
+You need to keep your guinea fowl healthy.
 Good hygiene practices will keep away diseases.
-You must watch out for the disease signs in your guinea fowls so that you can treat them on time.
+You must watch out for the disease signs in your guinea fowl so that you can treat them on time.
 Guinea fowls usually get sick when they are housed in dirty conditions.
 Guinea fowls can get infected with worms and viral and bacterial infections.
 The most common of these include worms and viral infections.

 There are a few common health issues that all guinea fowls face, like heatstroke; respiratory diseases like coccidiosis, and gastrointestinal disease.
 You must also be aware of the special requirements of each species or hybrid of guinea fowls to avoid them from getting sick often.

 You need to market your product only after you are done with the production.
 You need to set up a healthy marketing strategy, to get more customers.
 Market your product through farmers’ markets or retail shops, or even at microforms.
 You can also market your products at expositions, fairs, and festivals.